sanderveldhuis/glidelite/doc/workers.md

 'glc task @reboot';       // Run once after reboot
 ```

+> [!WARNING]
-Note that that non-existent times, such as the "missing hours" during the daylight savings time conversion, will never match, causing workers scheduled during the "missing times" not to be executed.
+> Non-existent times, such as the _missing hours_ during the daylight savings time conversion, will never match, causing workers scheduled during the _missing times_ not to be executed.
 Similarly, times that occur more than once (again, during the daylight savings time conversion) will cause matching workers to be executed twice.

 Open your editor and update `backend/workers/writer.ts` with the following TypeScript code: